- CMS Conditions for Coverage (CfCs) and Conditions of Participations (CoPs)

 In June 2017, CMS "issued a Survey and Certification (S&C) memo outlining changes to the Interpretive Guidance of the revised Requirements for Participation (located in Appendix PP of the State Operations Manual)" The memo outlines that CMS is releasing revised Interpretive Guidance for Phase 2 of the Final Rule to be effective November 28, 2017, and CMS is required to re-number the F-Tags used to identify each regulatory part.

 An update to regulations and a practice tip for practitioners to prepare for their implementation.

 Centers for Medicare and Medicaid Services, The Joint Commission and the Healthcare Facilities Accreditation Program streamlined regulations and interpretive guidelines and standards and elements of performance in 2015 and 2016 to guide quality patient care and assist providers of services to achieve best practices.

 These updates may seem to change the nutrition care services that registered dietitian nutritionists and nutrition and dietetics technician, registered provide.
 This is not the case.

-Rather, RDNs and NDTRs are expected to meet the regulations and interpretive guidelines per CMS, and the standards and elements of performance per TJC and HFAP depending on which accreditation organization is contracted with an organization/hospital facility.
-TJC and HFAP are now aligned with the CMS regulations.
+Rather, RDNs and NDTRs are expected to meet the regulations and interpretive guidelines per CMS, and the standards and elements of performance per TJC and ACHC depending on which accreditation organization is contracted with an organization/hospital facility.
+TJC and ACHC are now aligned with the CMS regulations.

 Note that TJC always holds to policy and procedures and will question the hospital department via the tracer methodology.
 If nutrition screening is part of the clinical care workflow process in the organization/facility, then identify it as a best practice.